“Our Multiplicity of Lives, Theories and Attitudes:

 William J. Coburn, Ph.D., Psy.D., is Founding Editor Emeritus and Consulting Editor of the International Journal of Psychoanalytic Self Psychology, Associate Editor of Psychoanalytic Dialogues, and an Editorial Board Member of Psychoanalytic Inquiry.
 He is a Faculty Member and Training and Supervising Analyst at the Institute of Contemporary Psychoanalysis in Los Angeles.

-Peter N. Maduro, J.D., Psy.D., Psy.D is a clinical and forensic psychologist, and psychoanalyst with a private practice in Santa Monica & South Pasadena, CA. Dr. Maduro is on the Doctoral, PPT, and Extension Program faculties at the Institute of Contemporary Psychoanalysis in Los Angeles.
-He also leads supervision/study groups in the clinical application of Intersubjective-Systems Theory.
+Peter N. Maduro, J.D., Psy.D., Psy.D is a clinical and forensic psychologist, and psychoanalyst with a private practice in Santa Monica & South Pasadena, CA. He is a Faculty Member and Training and Supervising Analyst at the Institute of Contemporary Psychoanalysis in Los Angeles.

 Moderator & Discussants: